Nuremberg (miniseries): Part two

 Speer explains Göring's dominance to Gilbert and insists that his control over the others must be broken.
-Göring takes the stand and begins speaking to the German people.
+Göring takes the stand and begins using it to speak to the German people.
 Jackson, at Gilbert's suggestion, has Göring isolated.
 Under cross-examination, Göring outmaneuvers and humiliates Jackson, who later accuses Biddle of giving Göring free rein in court.
 Douglas talks Jackson out of tendering his resignation, and the two share a kiss.
-Under advice from Maxwell-Fyfe, Jackson returns to confront Göring with evidence of his crimes against the Jews and successfully dismisses the defendant’s denials.
+Under advice from Maxwell-Fyfe, Jackson returns to the courtroom to confront Göring with evidence of his crimes against the Jews and successfully dismisses the defendant’s denials.

 At a Christmas party, the German housekeeper refuses to serve the Soviets, but Douglas rescues the situation before slipping away with Jackson.
 Gilbert visits the defendants and, under Jackson's advice, attempts to convince them to take responsibility for their crimes.
 Andrus relaxes the prison rules for Christmas, and Göring shares a friendly drink with his guard, Lt.
 Tex Wheelis.
 The cross-examination of the defendants intensifies and the defence calls Rudolf Höss, who casually reveals the horrors of Auschwitz.
 Speer is implicated in the enslavement of foreign workers by fellow defendant Fritz Sauckel and in response accepts collective responsibility for the crimes of the Nazi regime.

 Gilbert interviews Göring's wife Emmy, who reveals that Hitler had ordered them all executed, which led to the family's surrender.
-Jackson is moved by Gilbert's summation of his examinations — that the source of the evil behind Nazi Germany was a complete lack of empathy — to give an impassioned closing statement.
+Jackson is moved by Gilbert's summation of his examinations – that the source of the evil behind Nazi Germany was a complete lack of empathy – to give an impassioned closing statement.
 Göring uses his final statement to condemn the trial, and is sentenced along with several others to death by hanging.
 Speer uses his final statement to commend the tribunal and is sentenced to 20 years in prison.
 Göring commits suicide after his request to be executed by firing squad is denied.
 Andrus presides over the executions of the others while Jackson and Douglas head home.